UBC-FRESH/forest-carbon-offset-protocol-summaries-publish/outputs/forest-offset-vulnerabilities.md

 ## Carbon Accounting Protocols

 ### B.C.
 FCOP (2024)
-- Provincial government acts as both regulator and registry owner; limited transparency on how enforcement resourcing scales with project volume.
-- Heavy reliance on Project Proponent assertions (e.g., First Nations engagement attestation) without systematic public disclosure of consultation records.
-- Project-specific baseline pathway allows bespoke scenarios using internal modelling; reviewers must detect overly aggressive assumptions.
+- Director under GGIRCA is responsible for accepting project plans and issuing offset units (e.g., BC FCOP §3.4; §8.4.3), and the protocol does not mandate public reporting of enforcement actions, leaving third parties reliant on ministry discretion.
+- Project plans must assert that prescribed First Nations engagement steps were completed and describe how feedback was handled (BC FCOP §3.1.6), but the protocol relies on proponent attestations and does not require publication of consultation records.
+- The project-specific baseline pathway lets proponents model candidate scenarios using project data and professional judgment (BC FCOP §5.2), putting pressure on validators to interrogate optimistic assumptions.
-- Financial additionality relies on assertions that offset revenue is required, yet limited transparency on cash flow models makes validation difficult.
+- Financial additionality is demonstrated through project-plan assertions that offset revenue is required, supported by proponent-supplied analysis (BC FCOP §3.1; §3.8), so the review depends on the quality of project evidence.

 ### Verra VCS (v4.7)
-- Methodology approval pipeline can result in “method shopping,” where proponents select lenient legacy methodologies during grace periods.
-- Delegated validation/verification bodies create potential conflict-of-interest incentives, especially where developers repeatedly self-select auditors.
+- Projects may keep using a retiring methodology version during Verra’s grace periods if they complete validation before the deadline (VCS Standard §3.22.3), enabling proponents to lock in earlier rules when timelines allow.
+- Project proponents contract and pay validation/verification bodies directly (Program Guide §2.5.3), so the independence of repeat engagements hinges on accreditation oversight and Verra’s sanctioning process.
-- Activity-method “positive lists” deem projects additional without project-level investment analysis, enabling mature technologies in favourable jurisdictions.
+- Activity-method “positive lists” deem projects additional without project-level investment analysis (VCS Standard §3.14.2), which can favour mature technologies that appear on those lists.
-- Grace periods when methodologies are updated enable proponents to rush projects under older, more permissive baseline rules (“baseline hacking”).

 ### Gold Standard (v2.1 suite)
-- Multi-program governance (GSVERs, labels, SDG tools) elevates complexity; limited oversight on how stakeholder findings influence certification decisions.
-- Smaller project developers rely on consultants who may optimise for certificate issuance; suppressed-demand baselines can materially inflate results if national data are weak.
-- Financial additionality tools mirror CDM-era tests sensitive to developer-controlled hurdle rates.
+- Stakeholder consultation outcomes and responses are documented by the project developer and submitted to the validator (Stakeholder Consultation Requirements §3.6–§3.10), so external observers see only developer-supplied records.
+- Suppressed-demand baselines may be applied for eligible small-scale activities (Principles & Requirements §4.1.10), amplifying credit volumes if default assumptions are optimistic.
+- Projects demonstrate additionality using UNFCCC or Gold Standard tools (Principles & Requirements §4.1.48), meaning investment barriers are evaluated with developer-provided assumptions and parameters.

 ### Climate Action Reserve FPP (v5.1)
-- Reserve board approves projects while promoting programme adoption, creating reputational incentives to keep approvals moving quickly.
-- Professional Forester requirement ensures technical oversight but foresters are hired by proponents, opening incentives to maximise credits.
-- Standardised baseline relies on peer group averages; landowners with conservative history can benefit without additional action.
-- Avoided conversion projects may overstate development pressure via appraisals.
+- The Reserve administers the project review process and buffer pool through the Project Implementation Agreement and verification workflow (Forest Protocol §§3.6; 8.1), keeping oversight within the registry rather than an external regulator.
+- Validation and verification teams must include Registered Professional Foresters (Forest Protocol §8.1.1), but those experts are retained by project-hired validators, not a public enforcement body.
+- The default baseline for private IFM projects benchmarks carbon stocks against peer averages (Forest Protocol §6.2.1), allowing landowners already above the mean to claim storage without new interventions.
+- Avoided Conversion projects rely on developer-commissioned real estate appraisals to evidence conversion risk and quantify alternative land uses (Forest Protocol §6.3), so results hinge on appraisal assumptions.

 ## Certificates